xc2450/TransformerLM/README.md

 # TransformerLM

 This project includes
-* Implementation of a micro causal language model with modern architectural optimization, including RoPE with YaRN scaling, GQA, RMSNorm, KV Cache and pre-norm attention block.
+* Implementation of a micro causal language model with modern architectural optimization, including RoPE with YaRN scaling, GQA, RMSNorm, KV Cache, and pre-norm attention block.
 * Pretraining ablation studies on hyperparameters and architecture.

 # Architecture